NicholasDewberryOfficial/DeadlockReccomendedCounterItems/readme.md

 -Identifying counter-counter items
 EX: Knockdown is great against Seven.
 However, once he gets unstoppable - it's not as good.
 Knockdown should be recommended at first, then forgotten.

 A lot of this requires an algorithmic reasoning/suggestion system to look at the game state, and make recommendations.
-I *could* go that far, bu
+I *could* go that far, but It's not worth it imo.

 Any more ideas?
 Feel free to open an issue.
 I thrive off feedback.